 Notes: Nutrient content refers to (unweighted) averages across cereals, by brand and market segment.
-Column # gives the number of products by brand and market segment.
+Column # gives the number of by brand and market segment.

 Overall, we can view the brands and market segments as proxying, at least partially, the nutrient content of the cereals as well as their prices.
-As a result, consider an IPDL model that groups cereals according to the brands and market segments.
-This IPDL model has substitution patterns depending on this grouping structure and, thus, indirectly on the nutrient content and prices.
+As a result, an IPDL model that groups cereals according to the brands and market segments would produce substitution patterns depending on this grouping structure and, thus, indirectly on the nutrient content and prices.